ekamsinghh/FlightsAndSearchService/README.md

 }
 ...
 - Once you've done above listed steps, go to the src folder from terminal and execute 'npx sequelize db:create'

+## DB Design
+  - Airplane Table
+  - Flight Table
+  - Airport Table
+  - City Table

+  - A flight belongs to an airline but one airplane can be used in multiple flights.
+  - A city has many airports but one airport belongs to a city
+  - One airport can have many flights, but a flight belongs to one airport

+## Flights Table